BHT321/MOFs_Synthesis_Condition_Extraction/Dataset/README.md

   - **SA Inference (Few-shot):** Extraction results obtained using few-shot extraction.
 After data cleaning and feature engineering, the surface area inference dataset is constructed.
 The surface area values are in the last column.

   - **SA Inference (Zero-shot):** Extraction results obtained using zero-shot extraction.
 After data cleaning and feature engineering, the surface area inference dataset is constructed.
 The surface area values are in the last column.

+  **Tabs related to the SIMM dataset include:**

+  - **Annotated Conditions (SIMM):** The cleaned 573 MOFs from SIMM datasets.
+In order to align the two manually annotated datasets, the original train and test datasets of SIMM are filtered and converted to JSON format using our human-AI annotation protocol.